Watch Video39 min

 English +1

-In 2024 will Griffin Colapitno do enough to take out his first world title?
+Will Colapinto do enough to take out a first-place world title in the future here?
 Is Caroline Marks going back-to-back, or can Caity Simmers or Molly Picklum claim the crown?
 The Championship Tour is getting down to business, be sure to tune into the WSL and follow along with all of the action.
-Then, make sure you sneak out and catch a couple of waves of your own.
+Then, sneak out and catch a couple of waves.

 04